 Ankorstore in collaboration with Pentagram, UK

 Founded in 2019, Ankorstore connects independent businesses and creators with retailers across Europe, aiming to empower small businesses with the tools they need to scale their operations.
-To help make the experience of online shopping feel as natural as it would in the everyday world, Ankorstore’s rebrand helps bring the products in its large ecosystem of brands to life.
+To help make the experience of online shopping feel as natural as it would in the everyday world, Ankorstore’s rebranding helps bring the products in its large eco-system of brands to life.
 As a result, items are rendered in three dimensions, and dynamic typography is used to lend the platform a similar feeling to trawling through a store or a flea market.

-While most companies promoting the idea of rewilding retail are focusing one ecological and environmental concerns, Ankorstore is seeking to bring the exhilarating feeling of discovery and spontaneity to the world of Community Commerce.
+While most companies promoting the idea of rewilding retail are focusing on ecological and environmental concerns, Ankorstore is seeking to bring the exhilarating feeling of discovery and spontaneity to the world of Community Commerce.

 How can your company lend a bit of texture and friction to the online experience?
 Consider how seller-generated content can make the e-shopping experience feel more personal